6 Reasons to Invest in an Ionizer Air Purifier (March 2024 update)

 Alexander Bevan

 Between an air purifier and an air ioniser, which one should you count on for cleansing the air in your home?
-Fortunately, you can now bridge the gap between the two by getting a HEPA-certified ionizer air purifier.
-Ionizers (also sometimes known as Ionisers) or negative ion generators.
+Fortunately, you can now bridge the gap between the two by getting a HEPA-certified ioniser air purifier.
+Ionisers (also sometimes known as ionisers) or negative ion generators.

 The COVID-19 pandemic made us more aware of the environmental pollutants constantly floating around in the air that we breathe.
-Now more than ever, homeowners have made it a priority to cleanse their homes of harmful particulate matter like dust, mould spores, pet dander, smoke, and airborne chemicals.
+Now more than ever, homeowners are making it a priority to cleanse their homes of harmful particulate matter like dust, mould spores, pet dander, smoke, and airborne chemicals.

 After all, according to the EPA, indoor air is far more polluted than outdoor air.

-Since we spend more time indoors, it makes all sense to be mindful of the air that we breathe in our homes.
-An air ioniser and air purifier are two available air purification options that have shown immense benefits since their options.
+Since we spend more time indoors, it makes all the sense to be mindful of the air that we breathe in our homes.
+Air ionisers and air purifiers are two available air purification options that have shown immense benefits since their inception.

-So what is the difference between an air ionizer and an air purifier?
+So what is the difference between an air ioniser and an air purifier?

-An air ioniser works by a process called ionization.
-We can get a glimpse of how ionization works by understanding what an ion is.
+An air ioniser works by a process called ionisation.
+We can get a glimpse of how ionisation works by understanding what an ion is.

 Simply put, an ion is a molecule that carries an electrical charge.
 If an ion is negatively charged, it is referred to as an anion, while a positively charged ion is called a cation.
 Anions and cations are attracted to each other like the opposite sides of a magnet.